 One of the most fascinating parts of our conversation centered around France’s support for artists.

-Rebecca lives in Paris on an artist talent visa, a pathway that allows creatives to establish residency by demonstrating professional artistic work and relationships within France.
+Rebekah lives in Paris on an artist talent visa, a pathway that allows creatives to establish residency by demonstrating professional artistic work and relationships within France.

 While the paperwork can be intense, she believes France remains one of the few countries that actively values artists and recognizes the cultural importance of creative work.